-Crown Land Wildfire Risk Reduction (CLWRR)
+1.5.2 Crown Land Wildfire Risk Reduction (CLWRR)

-The CLWRR funding mechanism is administered through the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNRORD).
-This program is available for internal provincial government delivery of priority activities on higher risk areas and not directly accessible by local authorities and First Nations.
+The CLWRR funding mechanism is administered through the MOF.
+This program is available for internal provincial government delivery of priority activities on higher risk areas.

 CLWRR Program highlights include:

-- Fuel management planning and treatment activities focusing on provincial Crown land located around communities. - Prescribed fire (including planning and operational treatments) and the development of a comprehensive provincial prescribed fire program. - Risk reduction activities targeting provincially identified critical infrastructure, beginning with critical response infrastructure such as government-owned radio repeaters, weather stations and airtanker bases.
+- Fuel management planning and treatment activities focusing on provincial Crown land located around communities. - Cultural and prescribed fire, including planning and operational treatments, and the development of a comprehensive provincial prescribed fire program. - Risk reduction activities targeting provincially identified critical infrastructure, beginning with critical response infrastructure such as government-owned radio repeaters, weather stations, and air tanker bases.

 There is a recognized need for collaboration and coordination of FCFS and CLWRR programs and project initiatives adjacent and near local governments, First Nation communities, and supporting critical infrastructure.
+Integrated fuel management planning led by the MOF provides the forum for this collaboration and coordination, and the CWRC's led by local governments and First Nations provide the forum for this to occur for all FS activities.

-Goals of the Community Wildfire Resiliency Plan Template and Instruction Guide ensure that all seven Firesmart BC disciplines are well-represented in the resiliency planning process.
-The CWRP template and Instruction guide are also designed to empower communities to develop a CWRP in a collaborative, cost-effective, and time-efficient matter.
+1.6 Goals of the Community Wildfire Resiliency Plan Template and Instruction Guide process.
+The CWRP template and Instruction guide are also designed to empower communities to develop a CWRP in a collaborative, cost-effective, and time-efficient manner.

 The goal of the new CWRP template is to help communities develop a comprehensive, and science-based approach toward wildfire risk reduction that reflects local priorities and provincial goals for prevention and mitigation.
-The CWRP instruction guide and template
+The CWRP instruction guide and template ensure that all seven FireSmart disciplines are well represented in the resiliency planning

-Relationship to Existing CWPPs
+1.7 Relationship to Existing CWPPs

-Existing CWPPs should remain valid for up to five years.
+Existing CWPPs can remain valid for up to five years.
 However, communities seeking to develop new plans or update existing plans should follow this new CWRP guidance.
-Refer to the current CRI FCFS program planning guide for more information on existing and current CWPPs and their recognized validity.